paquettg/kohana-envconfig/README.md

 ### Normal

+#### 1

 Lets say we have a different database for production and development; In my experience this is a rather normal occurrence.
 Given the default configurations you would create the following 2 files:

 		1) APPPATH/config/dev/database.php
 		2) APPPATH/config/prod/database.php

 Now, when the kohana environment is set to DEVELOPMENT or TESTING it will look at 1 and use the database found in there.
 If the environment is set to STAGING or PRODUCTION it will look 2 and use the database found in there.

+#### 2

+What if you don't have a different database server and all that changes the is the table name?
+You don't want to have to write all that authentication information so you can have a set up as follows:

+		1) APPPATH/config/database.php
+		2) APPPATH/config/dev/database.php
+		3) APPPATH/config/prod/database.php

+You have can the primary authentication information in 1 while 2 and 3 override the table name as needed for the specified environment.
+This also works with MODPATH and SYSPATH, the hierarchy is specified bellow.

 ## NOTE